 - Productivity increase: Processes move faster, and availability is every hour on the hour.
 Jabil has also been able to take the employees’ time that was spent on manually collecting the data for these escape path tickets and focus on value-adding activities.

 - Cost reduction: Jabil lowered their process costs and they’re easily scalable.
 They also experienced a rapid return on investment because it didn’t require much IT intervention to create a bot.

 - Ease of implementation: Initial results were possible within 30 working days and no significant IT support was required.

-During the full case study presentation at SAPinsider’s virtual event, Zortea will go into detail about the POC paths Jabil explored before deciding which to move forward with, bot design considerations, important considerations for deploying RPA, and alternative solutions Jabil considered when creating a POC.
+During the full case study presentation (listen on-demand) Zortea went into detail about the POC paths Jabil explored before deciding which to move forward with, bot design considerations, important considerations for deploying RPA, and alternative solutions Jabil considered when creating a POC.

 Web Services Further Enhance Capabilities in SAP Access Control

 Zortea will also discuss how Jabil was able to leverage a standard GRC web service to interact with SAP Access Control.